MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-device-specific-registry-settings.md

 - ***rrrr*** is a 4-digit hexadecimal number that contains the revision number of the device.

 The vendor ID, product ID, and revision number values are obtained from the [USB device descriptor](usb-device-descriptors.md).

 The following table describes the possible registry entries for the ***vvvvpppprrrrr*** key.
-The USB driver stack considers these entries as read-only values.
+The USB driver stack considers these entries to be read-only values.

 <table>
   <thead>